1024inc/engineering-blog/_posts/2022-04-11-empathy-and-compassion-in-communication-part-1.md

 We have no real way to fully assess someone else’s intentions.
 What we can do is choosing the stories we tell ourselves and own the space between stimulus and response.

+---

 Dear reader, if you are interested in reading more, you can head to [part 2](/posts/empathy-and-compassion-in-communication-part-2).

+Thank you for taking the time to read this article.
 I am grateful for your time and consideration.
-In an attempt to learn, I would appreciate if you could tell me in the comments:
+I will cherish the gift of feedback, and would appreciate if you could tell me in the comments:
 1. The one concept that most resonated with you
 2. Any suggestions you may have to improve the content or the delivery